muccc/gr-iridium/README.md

 This module provides blocks to build an Iridium burst detector and demodulator.

-It also provides a sample application which can be used to detect and demodulate data from the Iridium satellite network.
+It provides a sample application which can be used to detect and demodulate data from the Iridium satellite network.

+You should also have a look at the [iridium-toolkit](https://github.com/muccc/iridium-toolkit).

 ## Prerequisites
 A working [GNURadio](https://gnuradio.com) installation with the following components is necessary: